Star bank traders struggle to shine with own funds

 Dozens of top traders have fled banks in recent years, spurred into launching their own funds instead as U.S. regulators seek to ban banks from trading with their own money on so-called "proprietary" desks.

-Ex-Goldman Sachs stars Morgan Sze and Pierre-Henri Flamand, as well as traders from Credit Suisse, Morgan Stanley and Deutsche Bank are among those now playing markets with other people's money.
+Ex-Goldman Sachs (GS.N) stars Morgan Sze and Pierre-Henri Flamand, as well as traders from Credit Suisse CSGN.VX, Morgan Stanley (MS.N) and Deutsche Bank (DBKGn.DE) are among those now playing markets with other people's money.

 Investors rushed to get a piece of their investing know-how in some of the biggest fund launches since the crisis.
 But many are growing disappointed with their showing.